pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 that simulate a variety of scenarios:
 - different volume sizes and types
 - driver with and without storage capacity tracking enabled
-- capacity information for node local storage (node list with one entry), network attached storage (node selector as well as node list with multiple entries), storage available in the entire cluster (no node restriction)
+- capacity information for node local storage (node selector with one host name), network attached storage (more complex node selector), storage available in the entire cluster (no node restriction)
 - no suitable node, one suitable node, several suitable nodes

 Producing capacity information in external-provisioner also can be